act-rules/act-rules.github.io/_rules/element-marked-decorative-is-not-exposed-46ca7f.md

 ```

 [decorative]: https://www.w3.org/TR/WCAG21/#dfn-pure-decoration 'WCAG definition of Pure decoration'
-[f38]: https://www.w3.org/WAI/WCAG21/Techniques/failures/F38 'Technique F38: Failure of Success Criterion 1.1.1 due to not marking up decorative images in HTML in a way that allows assistive technology to ignore them'
-[f39]: https://www.w3.org/WAI/WCAG21/Techniques/failures/F39 'Technique F39: Failure of Success Criterion 1.1.1 due to providing a text alternative that is not null (e.g., alt="spacer" or alt="image") for images that should be ignored by assistive technology'
 [focusable]: #focusable 'Definition of Focusable'
 [global aria attribute]: https://www.w3.org/TR/wai-aria-1.1/#global_states 'List of Global ARIA States and Properties'
 [implicit role]: #implicit-role 'Definition of Implicit Role'